Narva: Demographics

 On 1 January 2013 Narva's population was 59,888, down from 60,454 inhabitants a year earlier.
 The population was 83,000 in 1992.
 95.7% of the population of Narva are native Russian speakers, and 87.7% are ethnic Russians.
 Most non-Estonians are ethnically Russian, Belarusian, or Ukrainian immigrants or the children of immigrants, though 69% of Narva residents in the early 1990s had been born in Narva or had lived there for more than 30 years.
 Ethnic Estonians account for 5.2% of total population.
-Much of the city was destroyed during World War II and for several years during the following reconstruction the Soviet authorities largely prohibited return of Narva's pre-war residents (among whom ethnic Estonians had been the majority, forming 64.8% of the town's population of 23,512 according to the 1934 census), thus radically altering the city's ethnic composition.
+Much of the city was destroyed during World War II and for several years during the following reconstruction the Soviet authorities largely prohibited the return of Narva's pre-war residents (among whom ethnic Estonians had been the majority, forming 64.8% of the town's population of 23,512 according to the 1934 census), thus radically altering the city's ethnic composition.
 Nevertheless, ethnic Russians had already formed a significant minority: 29.7% of the city's population were Russian in the census of 1934.

 46.7% of the city's inhabitants are Estonian citizens, 36.3% are citizens of the Russian Federation, while 15.3% of the population has undefined citizenship.
-Since the 2022 Russian invasion of Ukraine there has been increased the take up in Estonian citizenship in the city.
+Since the 2022 Russian invasion of Ukraine there has been an increase in those acquiring Estonian citizenship in the city.

 A concern in Narva is the spread of HIV, which infected 1.2% of Estonia's population in 2012.
 Between 2001 and 2008, more than 1,600 cases of HIV were registered in Narva, making it one of the worst areas in Estonia, alongside Tallinn and the rest of Ida-Viru County.
 The HIV infection rate in Estonia declined in 2014, with 59 new cases in Narva.

-Religion

 Geography

 Narva is situated in the eastern extreme point of Estonia, 200 km to the east from the Estonian capital Tallinn and 130 km southwest from Saint Petersburg.
 The capital of Ida-Viru County, Jõhvi, lies 50 km to the west.
-The eastern border of the city along the Narva river (which drains Lake Peipus) coincides with the Estonian-Russian border.
-The Estonian part of the Narva Reservoir lies mostly within the territory of Narva, to the southwest of city center.
-The mouth of the Narva river to the Gulf of Finland is about 13 km downstream from the city.
+The eastern border of the city along the Narva River (which drains Lake Peipus) coincides with the Estonian-Russian border.
+The Estonian part of the Narva Reservoir lies mostly within the territory of Narva, to the southwest of the city center.
+The mouth of the Narva River to the Gulf of Finland is about 13 km downstream from the city.

 The municipality of Narva covers 84.54 km2, of which the city proper occupies 62 km2 (excluding the reservoir), while two separate districts surrounded by Vaivara Parish, Kudruküla and Olgina, cover 5.6 km2 and 0.58 km2, respectively.
 Kudruküla is the largest of Narva's dacha regions, located 6 km to northwest from the main city, near Narva-Jõesuu.